-None of us hairless monkeys are ever going to perfect the art of speaking.
+I’m never going to perfect the art of speaking.
+And hey, neither are you.
+None of us hairless monkeys are.
 Granted, Tony Robbins, Eckhart Tolle, Jim Rohn and other well-known speakers are masters, but even they make mistakes.

 TODAY I’d like to go over how to improve speaking skills with exercises, behaviours and the daily grind.